- Burn your recovery discs to DVDs or a USB flash drive and store them in a safe place.

 You ask what this is?
 The software distributors pay the computer manufacturer for the right to place trial versions of their software package on the computer.
 Some examples of this are Microsoft Office, Norton Security Suite, McAfee Security Suite, and many others.

 These trial software products are limited life.
-They will discontinue to function after a period of time, usually 30 to 90 days, unless you pay and register them.
+They will discontinue to function after a short period of time, usually 30 to 90 days, unless you pay and register them.
 It is theoretically possible to spend $1000 or more in the purchase of this software if you bought all of them.
 This is in most cases more than the computer cost initially.